Bali Diving Course: Learn to Dive in the Beautiful Waters of Bali, Indonesia

 PADI Advanced Open Water Diver

-The advanced course covers a range of advanced diving skills and techniques, and is typically completed over two days of open water diving.
-During the PADI Advanced Open Water course divers complete a total of five dives and each dive is a specialty.
+The advanced course covers a range of advanced diving skills and techniques, typically completed over two days of open-water diving.
+During the PADI Advanced Open Water course, divers complete a total of five dives, with each dive specializing in a different skill or technique.

-From the five specialty dives, two are mandatory: Deep Diver and Underwater Navigation.
-The other three specialty dives can be chosen by the diver depending on what the dive center provides but typically they are:
+Of the five specialty dives, two are mandatory: Deep Diver and Underwater Navigation.
+The diver can choose the other three specialty dives depending on what the dive center provides, but typically, they are:

 • Fish Identification